Expression

 Medium: Oil Paint

-The acrylic painting, "The Power of Red Heels," addresses Sustainable Development Goal (SDG) 5 of gender equality.
-The artwork presents a powerful visual statement of women's empowerment and the breaking of gender barriers.
+The acrylic painting, "The Power of Red Heels," addresses a powerful visual statement of women's empowerment and the breaking of gender barriers.
 In a society where gender inequality still persists, the painting portrays a pair of red heels as a symbol of women's strength and determination to overcome obstacles.
-The bold use of color and brushstrokes emphasizes the powerful message behind the artwork.
+The bold use of color and brushstrokes emphasizes the powerful message behind the artwork. message behind the artwork.

 Leisure Art